drishit96/budgetsco/README.md

 ### Installing

 1. Run `npm install` to install the packages
+2. Create a new file '.env' and set the environment variables as per [env.sample](https://github.com/drishit96/budgetsco/blob/main/env.sample) file
-2. Run `npm run dev` to start the dev server
+3. Run `npm run dev` to start the dev server
-3. Open `http://localhost:3000` on your browser
+4. Open `http://localhost:3000` on your browser

 ## Built With